Malwprotector/huggingchat-client/README.md

    - Type your messages in the input field and press `Enter` or click the "Send" button to send them to the chatbot.

 2. **Exiting the Client**:
-   - Type "exit" in the input field and press `Enter` to close the client.
+   - Type "exit" in the input field and press `Enter` or use the "Close" button to close the client.

 ## GUI Interface

 - The GUI window contains a conversation display area, an input field, and "Send" and "Close" buttons.

-- The conversation display area shows the conversation history between the user and the chatbot.
-User messages are displayed in blue, and bot responses are displayed in green.

 - The input field allows you to type messages to interact with the chatbot.